charan-amzn/AMIBakery/README.md

 4. Now navigate to **cloudwatch** and **cis-benchmarks** directories in the workshop module and copy all the files in s3 folder to bucket you created in step 3
 ![copy artifacts](/images/s3files.png)

-## Step-3: Create SSM Instance Role
+## Step-3: Create SSM Instance Role and SNS subscription
 1. Follow [this deep link to create an EC2 Instance Role with SSM Access](https://console.aws.amazon.com/iam/home?region=us-east-1#/roles$new?step=type&commonUseCase=EC2%2BEC2&selectedUseCase=EC2)
 2. Confirm that **AWS service** and **EC2** are selected, then click **Next** to view permissions.
 3. Search for following 3 policies and select check box beside them